-I began to think about science when I was very Young and received my first lab kit in my birthday.
+I began to think about science when I was very Young and

-The experiments were very basic but they look like magical tricks.
-And I began to think about what happened at the molecular level that could explain that magic.
+they look like magical tricks.
+And I began to think about what happened at the

 At the pharmacy school I realized that my way of thinking is not far from reality.
 And it is very important to learn basic subjects like mathematics, physics, general chemistry, molecular biology, etc., to be able to learn more sophisticated subjects, such as pharmacokinetics, toxicology, and many others.
 The basic subjects are equally important for lab techniques and all lab work.
 That´s because I think we keep the basic principle of “ARS SINE SCIENTIA NIHIL EST”, that is: Art without knowledge is nothing.

-So, I always think about the world of possibilities that we can develop with what we are learning!
+can develop with what we are learning!
 We just need drive and imagination.

 No comments: